DPT Frequently Asked Questions

 Trine University is a private institution so tuition is the same for all students, regardless of their state residency.

 Can I apply to the Trine DPT program directly from high school?

 Yes.
-We offer a six-year plan of study to qualified students leading to a bachelor's degree in either exercise science or biology and a Doctorate in Physical Therapy.
-To be accepted into this program, students must:
+We offer a Direct Entry program to qualified students leading to a bachelor's degree in either exercise science or biology and a Doctorate in Physical Therapy.

 For those with a bachelor degree, what are the requirements to enter DPT Program?